moscajs/aedes-server-factory/README.md

 ### ws

 boolean used to wrap a http | http2 | https server in a websocket server.

+### http

 [`Object`](https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener) used to create and configure HTTP server.

 `createServer` will return the HTTP server if no HTTP options is defined.

+### customWSErrorHandler

+function used to handle errors thrown by WS server.

+`customWSErrorHandler` will be called with [`Error`](https://github.com/websockets/ws/blob/master/doc/ws.md#event-error).

 ### http2

 [`Object`](https://nodejs.org/api/http2.html#http2_http2_createserver_options_onrequesthandler) used to create and configure HTTP2 server.

-Default to null, if defined, will be used to create HTTP2 server instance
+Default to null, if defined, will be used to create HTTP2 server instance.

 ### https